limdauto/drf_openapi/README.rst

      :alt: Updates

-Utilities to generate OpenAPI-compatible schema from API made with Django Rest Framework
+Utilities to generate OpenAPI-compatible schema from API made with Django Rest Framework.
+This is **not** working yet.
+The README is put up for interface discussion.

 * Free software: MIT license